pcgentry/model-doodle/README.md

 The work is organized into Jupyter notebooks and titled by number/name to keep the notebooks in order by topic.

 1. 1.0 - General Classifier Comparisons
-  - 1.1.1-2 Grid Search for KNN hyper parameters
+  - 1.1 KNN Grid Search
   - Grid search for some other model....
 TBD
 2. Regression Model Comparison ...
 TODO